orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 functions (they are all implemented in otbParserXPlugins.h/.cxx files `OTB/Modules/Filtering/MathParserX`):

-**Operators div and dv** The first operator allows the definition of an element-wise division of two vectors (and even matrices), provided that they have the same dimensions.
+**Operators div and dv:** The first operator allows the definition of an element-wise division of two vectors (and even matrices), provided that they have the same dimensions.
 The second one allows the definition of the division of a vector/matrix by a scalar (components are divided by